rickballard/CoCivium/insights/Insight_Story_Being_Noname_c2_20250801.md

 >
 > And they will talk to you, even though you are here and they are there.
 >
-> Yet you might ask how can they.
+> Yet you might ask, "How can they do that?"
 Well, you can always talk to them in your imagination, and they can always talk to you in their memory, so both of you are part of the same story, like every drop in the ocean is still ocean.
 >
 > So now, may I suggest you jump back through your rainbow window, back to your home and back onto your waiting pillow?
 >